auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_05.md

 * [CLion](https://www.jetbrains.com/clion/download)
 * [Git SCM](https://git-scm.com/downloads)

-### Installing `raylib` in CLion using `vcpkg`
+### Installing raylib in CLion using vcpkg

-Follow these steps to install the `raylib` library in your C++ project in CLion using the `vcpkg` package manager.
-The `raylib` C library enables you to create interactive, cross-platform, hardware-accelerated graphical applications using structured and procedural code.
+Follow these steps to install the raylib library in your C++ project in CLion using the vcpkg package manager.
+The raylib C library enables you to create interactive, cross-platform, hardware-accelerated graphical applications using structured and procedural code.

+If you are unable to install the raylib library and get the test program to display at least a window, please schedule an office hours session with your instructors to resolve any installation issues related to the software described in this requirements document.
+Do not delay such meetings; failure to prepare a development environment on time will be reflected in the academic evaluation for this lab.

 #### Step 0: OS-based Preparations

-- On Windows, install [Visual Studio Community](https://visualstudio.microsoft.com/vs/community), with the [Desktop development with C++](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170) packages.
+* On Windows, install [Visual Studio Community](https://visualstudio.microsoft.com/vs/community), with the [Desktop development with C++](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170) packages.
-- On macOS, first install [brew](https://brew.sh) through the `Terminal.app` on macOS, then with `brew` install the following libraries by running the `brew install libxinerama libxcursor xorg-server pkg-config glfw` command in the same terminal.
+* On macOS, first install [brew](https://brew.sh) through the `Terminal.app` on macOS, then with `brew` install the following libraries by running the `brew install xorg-server libxcursor libxinerama pkg-config glfw` command in the same terminal.
-- On GNU/Linux, first install `libxinerama-dev libxcursor-dev xorg-dev libglu1-mesa-dev pkg-config curl zip unzip tar` libraries with the package manager of your distribution.
+* On GNU/Linux, first install `libx11-dev libxcursor-dev libxinerama-dev libxrandr-dev libgl1-mesa-dev libglu1-mesa-dev pkg-config` libraries with the package manager of your distribution.
 Note that the names of the packages may differ slightly depending on the package manager and its repositories used.
 Refer to the documentation of your GNU/Linux distribution for more information.

+Additional packages may be required, depending on the specific version of your operating system and its configuration.
+Follow any suggestions provided by the software and libraries during installation.

-#### Step 1: Accessing the `Vcpkg` Panel
+#### Step 1: Accessing the Vcpkg Panel

-- In CLion, open the `Vcpkg` panel by clicking on the `View` menu, then clicking on the `Tool Windows` submenu, and finally selecting the `Vcpkg` item from the list.
+* In CLion, open the Vcpkg panel by clicking on the `View` menu, then clicking on the `Tool Windows` submenu, and finally selecting the `Vcpkg` item from the list.

-#### Step 2: Install `Vcpkg`
+#### Step 2: Install Vcpkg

-- Install `Vcpkg` by clicking on the `+` button in the `Vcpkg` panel.
+* Install Vcpkg by clicking on the `+` button in the Vcpkg panel.
-- Leave the `Name` and `URL` fields to default values.
+* Leave the `Name` and `URL` fields to default values.
-- If on a lab machine, change the `Directory` field to `Z:\.vcpkg-clion\vcpkg`, otherwise leave it at the default value.
+* If on a lab machine, change the `Directory` field to `Z:\.vcpkg-clion\vcpkg`, otherwise leave it at the default value.
-- Check the option `Add vcpkg integration to existing CMake profiles`.
+* Check the option `Add vcpkg integration to existing CMake profiles`.
-- Check the option `Debug`.
+* Check the option `Debug`.

-#### Step 3: Installing `raylib`
+#### Step 3: Installing raylib

-- Find `raylib` in the `Vcpkg` panel by typing the name of the library in the search field.
+* Find `raylib` in the Vcpkg panel by typing the name of the library in the search field.
-- Select `raylib` in the search result, and click on the `Install` button in the `Vcpkg` panel.
+* Select `raylib` in the search result, and click on the `Install` button in the Vcpkg panel.
+If you see the `Remove from vcpkg.json` button instead of `Install`, you don't need to install the package, it was installed automatically.
+You can move on to the next step.

-#### Step 4: Integrate `raylib` Into the Project
+#### Step 4: Integrate raylib Into the Project

-- Once the installation is complete, you need to integrate `raylib` into your project.
-On macOS, you must enable an address sanitization library since `raylib` is compiled with it on this platform.
+* Once the installation is complete, you need to integrate raylib into your project.
+On macOS, you must enable an address sanitization library since raylib is compiled with it on this platform.
 On GNU/Linux, a similar step is required, but the command differs to also include the undefined behavior sanitizer.
-To accomplish this, open the `CMakeLists.txt` file in your project and append the following lines after the `set(CMAKE_CXX_STANDARD 17)` line:
+To accomplish this, open your project's `CMakeLists.txt` file and, after the `set(CMAKE_CXX_STANDARD 20)` line, either uncomment or append the following lines:

     ```cmake
     find_package(raylib CONFIG REQUIRED)